 - Most dogs crave the comfort of human contact.
-Incorporating a daily massage toward the evening, readies your dog for sleep and allows them to relax in a more blissful state.
+Incorporating a daily massage in the evening readies your dog for sleep and allows them to relax in a more blissful state.

 - Ensure your pet has a warm sleeping location to help regulate body temperature.

 - Opt for orthopedic bedding such as the type my pet uses.
-Erognomic beds help reduce muscle aches and joint pains, and promote a better rest for your senior dog.
+Ergonomic beds help reduce muscle aches and joint pain, and promote a better rest for your senior dog.

 - Playing peaceful music may help soothe anxiety and lessen restlessness.

 - If your dog suffers from visual impairment, installing a nightlight might be another option to help reduce anxiety because of confusion.